 The level II ATS will have a dedicated week for surgical observations of Drs.
 Overturf, Ferren, Jurist, and Randle.
 ATS will report to the OR manager at the respective facility (timetable listed below, including the contact names).
-The ATS will report on Monday after their last class, because the ATS will not attend on Saturday and Sunday of the week.
+The ATS will report on Monday after their last class, becausethe ATS will not attend on Saturday and Sunday of the week.
+The ATS must have a COVID-19 vaccine or complete a religious belief exemption form in order to attend Nacogdoches Medical Center surgical observation experience.

-The ATS must be dressed in an SFA Polo Shirt, either khaki or black pants and have the ID badge clearly visible.
+The ATS must be dressed in an SFA Polo Shirt, either khaki or black pants and have the IDbadge clearly visible.
 You will change into scrubs once there.

-Nacogdoches Medical Center Surgery- The ATS will enter the building via the Women's Center.
+Nacogdoches Medical Center Surgery (Hospital)- The ATS will enter the building via the Women's Center.
 At the volunteer station, ask the person to call the Surgical Suites.
-A person will come and escort the ATS back to surgery.
+A person will come andescort the ATS back to surgery.
 If no-one is at the Volunteer desk, call the surgical desk at 936.568.3200.

 NMC Surgery Center of Nacogdoches - (4948 NE Stallings Drive)- The ATS must arrive between 6:45 - 700am.
-Upon arrival to the Surgery Center, the ATS should ask for Brady Willis.
-He is the point of contact, 936.568.3581, for the ATS to check what surgeries are scheduled for the day of attendance.
-If Brady does not answer his direct line, then call 936.305.9350 to ask for the daily surgery schedule.
+Upon arrival to the Surgery Center, the ATS should ask for Brady Willis.He is the point of contact, for when the ATS arrives at the facility for surgical observation.
+His direct line is 936.568.3581.
+Call 936.305.9350 to ask for the daily surgery schedule.

-The ATS will call Brady Willis every day to ask for the surgery schedule.
+The ATS will call every day to ask for the surgery schedule.
 The ATS will introduce themselves and ask for the schedule of the day.
-Upon arrival the ATS will ask for Brady Willis and will have you report to the Surgical Suites.
+Upon arrival the ATS will ask for Brady Willis andwill have you report to the Surgical Suites.

 Nacogdoches Memorial Hospital - The ATS point of contact for the surgery schedule is Amy Cook.
-She can be contacted at 936.568.8457 to check what surgeries are scheduled for the day of attendance.
+She can be contacted at 936.568.8457 to check what surgeries are scheduled for the dayof attendance.
 The ATS must arrive between 6:45 - 700am.
-Upon arrival to the hospital, call the surgery front desk at 936.568.8444 arrival at Nacogdoches Surgery Center, the ATS will ask for Glenda, then introduce themselves and state they are there to observe Dr. Chad Laurich.
+Upon arrival to the hospital, call the surgery front desk at 936.568.8444

 Nacogdoches Surgery Center (3610 N. University)- The ATS will contact Nacogdoches Podiatry at 936.560.9599 on Thursday of the week to observe Dr. Chad Laurich on Friday.
-Upon
+Uponarrival at Nacogdoches Surgery Center, the ATS will ask for Glenda, then introduce themselves and state they are there to observe Dr. Chad Laurich.

 Surgeries begin @7am and run throughout the morning and possibly afternoon.
-The ATS can stay until the end of the scheduled surgeries or leave for class.
+The ATS can stayuntil the end of the scheduled surgeries or leave for class.
 Contact the OR manager(s) the morning of, or day before observing surgeries.